On the big quantum cohomology of coadjoint varieties: Introduction

 In \cite{KuSm20, KuSm21} Alexander Kuznetsov and the second named author proposed a conjecture \cite[Conjecture 1.3]{KuSm21} relating the structure of the small quantum cohomology $\QH(X)$ of a Fano variety $X$ with generically semisimple big quantum cohomology to the existence of certain Lefschetz exceptional collections in $\Db(X)$.
 This conjecture could be seen as refinement of Dubrovin's conjecture.
 For coadjoint varieties, using the additional knowledge of the structure of $\QH(X)$ provided by the present paper, an even more precise conjecture can be formulated \cite[Conjecture 1.9]{KuSm21}. \begin{conjecture}[{\cite[Conjecture 1.9]{KuSm21}}] Let $X$ be the coadjoint variety of a simple algebraic group~$\rG$ over an algebraically closed field of characteristic zero.
 Then $\Db(X)$ has an~$\Aut(X)$-invariant rectangular Lefschetz exceptional collection with residual category~$\cR$ and \begin{enumerate} \item if $\rT(\rG) = \rA_n$ and $n$ is even, then $\cR = 0$; \item otherwise, $\cR$ is equivalent to the derived category of representations of a quiver of Dynkin type~$\rTs(\rG)$. \end{enumerate} \end{conjecture}

 Guided by the structure of $\QH(X)$ this conjecture has been proved in all cases except for types $\rE_6$, $\rE_7$ and $\rE_8$.
 Specifically, this conjecture is proved in type $\rA_n$ and $\rD_n$ in \cite{KuSm21}, in type $\rC_n$ in \cite[Appendix by A. Kuznetsov]{CMMPS} and in type $\rF_4$ in \cite{BeKuSm21}.
-Types $\rB_n$ and $\rG_2$ are easy since in this case $X^\coadj$ is a smooth quadric and the result is well known.
+Types $\rB_n$ and $\rG_2$ are easy since in this case $X^\coadj$ is a smooth quadric and the result is well known (for example, see \cite[Example 1.6]{KuSm20}).

 In \cite{KuSm21}, the necessary structural results to state the above conjecture are summarized in \cite[Theorem 1.6]{KuSm21} with a reference to the present paper.
 Thus, we feel obliged to give a proof.
-For a Fano variety $X$ we denote by $\QS_{X}$ the spectrum of the small quantum cohomology with the quantum parameters $q$ specialized to the anticanonical class.
-If there is only one parameter $q$, i.e. the rank of the Picard group is one, then one can simply put $q = 1$.
-This is a finite scheme over $\QQ$ and the anticanonical class $-\rK_X \in H^*(X)$ endowes it with a morphism into the affine line $\kappa \colon \QS_{X} \to \bA^1$.
-We then denote $\QSx_X \coloneqq \kappa^{-1}(\bA^1 \setminus \{ 0 \})$ and $\QSo_X \coloneqq \QS_X \setminus \QSx_X$.
-We refrain from recalling more precise notations and use further notations from \cite{KuSm21} freely.
-Theorem 1.6 in \cite{KuSm21} states the following.
+This is the content of Section \ref{section:proof-of-KuSm21}.